 To save this pricing tier selection, select OK.
 The next screenshot captures these selections.

-Select Create to provision the server.
+Select Review + create to provision the server.
 Provisioning can take up to 20 minutes.

 To monitor the deployment process, select Notifications on the toolbar (the bell icon).